 The Gesneriad Reference Web is the most comprehensive assembly of information on the Gesneriaceae, anywhere.
 There is a great deal of content in different forms, and this could end up making it difficult to find what you’re looking for.
 We’ve tried to make it easy.

-There are three main site components, each serving a different function and each accessible directly from the menu bar at the top of every page, as well as a search function making access even easier:
+There are four main site components, each serving a different function and each accessible directly from the menu bar at the top of every page, as well as a search function making access even easier:

 - The Genus Pages, accessible from the Genera link

 - Articles, which provide comprehensive information on particular topics

 - Antique Prints, an archive of 200-year-old artwork illustrating the family